Home / Ataxic Cerebral Palsy: Symptoms, Causes, and Treatments

 Ataxic Cerebral Palsy: Symptoms, Causes, and Treatments

-Ataxic Cerebral Palsy is a subtype of Cerebral Palsy, which refers to a group of neurological disorders that affect movement, muscle tone, coordination, and motor skills caused by damage or abnormalities in the developing brain.
-It typically occurs due to injury or infection before, during, or shortly after birth.
-Around 2.4% of Cerebral Palsy cases are Ataxic Cerebral Palsy.
+Around 2.4% of CP cases are ataxic cerebral palsy.
 The word ‘ataxia’ is a Greek word that means ‘lack of order or coordination’.
-Children with this form of Cerebral Palsy, therefore, experience problems with balance, gait, and coordination, most visibly in the arms and legs.
+Children with ataxic cerebral palsy, therefore, experience problems with balance, gait, and coordination, most visibly in the arms and legs.
 The condition is long term, but treatment helps in improving control over movements and completing daily tasks more effectively.

-Ataxic Cerebral Palsy tends to manifest first as hypotonia (lack of muscle tone) in the first six months to one year after birth.
+Ataxic cerebral palsy tends to manifest first as hypotonia (lack of muscle tone) in the first six months to one year after birth.
 Children of this age may have unusually floppy limbs, which may improve as the child grows older but never reach fully normal levels.
 As they grow older, symptoms may manifest as delays in hitting developmental milestones such as rolling over, sitting up, standing, and walking.
-Common Ataxic Cerebral Palsy symptoms to watch out for include:
+Common ataxic cerebral palsy symptoms to watch out for include:

 • Unbalanced, jerky gait